 3. Data protection officer

-You can contact our data protection officer directly at any time if you have any questions or suggestions regarding data protection.
+You may contact our data protection officer directly at any time if you have any questions or suggestions regarding data protection.

 Personal data means any information relating to an identified or identifiable natural person.
-A natural person is deemed identifiable if they can be identified directly or indirectly, especially using assignment to an identifier such as a name, an identifying number, location data, an online identifier or one or several special characteristics which express the physical, physiological, genetic, mental, commercial, cultural or social identity of the natural person concerned.
+An identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.

-A data subject is any identified or identifiable natural person whose personal data are processed by the processing controller (our company).
+A data subject is any identified or identifiable natural person whose personal data is processed by the data controller (our company).

-Restriction of processing means the marking of stored personal data with the aim of restricting their processing in the future.
+Restriction to processing means marking stored personal data with the aim of limiting its processing in future.

 Profiling means any form of automated processing of personal data consisting of the use of personal data to evaluate certain personal aspects relating to a natural person, in particular to analyse or predict aspects concerning that natural person's performance at work, economic situation, health, personal preferences, interests, reliability, behaviour, location or movements.

-Pseudonymisation means processing personal data in such a way that the personal data cannot be assigned to a specific data subject any more without referring to additional information, provided such additional information is kept separately and is subject to technical and organisational measures to ensure that the personal data are not attributed to an identified or identifiable natural person.
+Pseudonymisation is the processing of personal data in such a way that the data can no longer be assigned to a specific data subject without additional information being provided, given that such additional information is kept separate and subject to appropriate technical and organisational measures that ensure that personal data cannot be attributed to an identified or identifiable natural person.

-Recipient means a natural or legal person, public authority, agency or another body, to which the personal data are disclosed, whether this is a third party or not.
+Recipient means a natural or legal person, public authority, agency or another body, to which the personal data is disclosed, whether a third party or not.
 However, public authorities which may receive personal data in the framework of a particular inquiry in accordance with Union or Member State law shall not be regarded as recipients.

-Consent by the data subject means any freely given, specific, informed and unambiguous indication of their wishes by which they, by a statement or by a clear affirmative action, signify agreement to the processing of the personal data relating to them.
+Consent is any freely given, specific, informed and unambiguous indication of the data subject?s wishes by which he or she, by a statement or by a clear affirmative action, signifies agreement to the processing of personal data relating to him or her.